(asked by Ravi from the UK)

 I’m going to start by pointing out the contradictions in your question.

 You seem to feel that if not all, at least most of the French hate the British, but a few lines later you mention the fact that we work together well, and that many citizens from both countries work, live and settle in the other one.

 See where I’m going?

-If we work so well, if there are so many people travelling and moving to the other country, maybe it’s because the French don’t hate the British, and the British don’t hate the French either.
+If we work so well, if there are so many people traveling and moving to the other country, maybe it’s because the French don’t hate the British, and the British don’t hate the French either.

-And because of that I can’t really answer the “why” in your question, because there is no “why” in the first place.
+And because of that, I can’t really answer the “why” in your question, because there is no “why” in the first place.

 But don’t think that will stop me from answering nonetheless.

 Let’s talk about history and geopolitics first.

 You say the wars we had were centuries ago.
 Well, yes, the last one was 1815 if I’m not wrong (really 1815?
 I’d swear there has been at least another one after that?
 Any historian among people reading these lines?), and that’s technically two Centuries ago.